virusme/Automated-Trader-for-The-Chartist/README.md

 ![tc_trade](https://github.com/virusme/Automated-Trader-for-The-Chartist/blob/master/screenshots/_tc_tcset.png)

 >**Note**:
->* Do not change settings under **Trades Sheet Settings**, automated trader will not work if you change this setting
+>* Do not change settings under **The Chartist Sheet**, automated trader will not work if you change this setting
 >* Standard ticker and order attributes for trading [US Power Setups]() (both Original and HFT) is stored locally on your computer.
 They can be viewed by opening either _utilities/sys.xml_ or _utilities/hft.xml_ using a word-processor
 >* Every time **Apply** is clicked, the settings are saved for future use